Opportunities with Butterfly Children’s Hospices

 We’re a global team of volunteers, staff and trustees who are dedicated to raising the profile of children’s palliative care in China.

 From children’s nurses to volunteer fundraisers – we’re often on the look out for people to join the team.
-We’re currently looking for the following people:
+Contact us if you would like more information:

 What’s it like to be a Butterfly volunteer?